-All contractual arrangements entered into by The Board with third parties have been properly reflected in the accounting records or/and, where material (or potentially material) to the financial statements, have been disclosed to you.
-We have complied with all aspects of contractual agreements that could have a material effect on the financial statements in the event of non-compliance.
+All contractual arrangements entered into by the Board with third parties have been properly reflected in the accounting records or/and, where material (or potentially material) to the financial statements, have been disclosed to you.
+The Board has complied with all aspects of contractual agreements that could have a material effect on the financial statements in the event of non-compliance.
 There are no side agreements or other arrangements (either written or oral) undisclosed to you.